kohlerjp/angular-contact/README.md

 # Contact Information app

 # How To Use
-Clone this repository
+Clone this repository and
-run node ./scripts/web-server.js and go to localhost:8000
+run node ./scripts/web-server.js, then go to localhost:8000/app/index.html